RatJuggler/advent-of-code/2019/README.md

 My solution is somewhat long-winded, with a whole series of discrete steps, because of how I broke the problem down.
 I stored each section of the wires as lines and then worked out all the intersections between them which is a lot of work.
 On review a better solution might have been to just plot the wires into a 2d array simply recording the intersections as they were found.

+##### Day 4: Secure Container
+I kept all of the password criteria functions separate and made sure that they passed all the examples given.
+I could then pass the functions required for each part of the solution into the same validation loop.